minttu/tmc.py/README.md

 tmc.py
 ======

 A python CLI for TestMyCode.
+Note: this is still under developement and might have fatal bugs.

 todo
 ====